 “Nip/Tuck” wants to get a load off its chest, and FX has afforded its newest push-the-boundaries dramatic series a full 90 minutes to let it all out.
 It’s a bit much.
-As the title suggests, the show focuses on two plastic surgeons.
-Lack of likable characters may be show’s downfall, though "Nip/Tuck” has some promise.
+As the title suggests, the show focuses on two plastic surgeons — one’s a playboy grabbing the material goods though missing any sense of familial ties, the other’s a married man heading into mid-life and mid-career crisis.
+Lack of likable characters may be show’s downfall, though if future hourlongs focus on ethical and personal dilemmas rather than pile them on as occurs in the pilot, “Nip/Tuck” has some promise.

 Where FX and the show’s producers chose to push the boundaries is obvious: a bit of swearing; some explicit (for basic cable) casual sex; and the doctors, as younger men, smoking dope — imagine a racy “Eight Is Enough” script.
 It’s the type of content that most likely will prevent a network crossover, not to mention that medical shows with multiple plotlines have flopped in the last two seasons.
 In the hopes of building an audience, FX has scheduled an encore week — Aug.
 25-29 — for the first five episodes.

 Sean McNamara (Dylan Walsh) and Christian Troy (Julian McMahon) have a thriving plastic surgery business in Miami — exactly what the two best friends wanted when they graduated medical school, one guesses, 15 years before.
 Dr. Troy is our playboy; Dr. McNamara, the family man with two children.